Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/apply_license_ibm_i.md

 ---
 title: "Apply a license key"
 linkTitle: "Apply a license key"
 weight: 170
----You need to apply a valid license key to Transfer CFT in the following situations:
+--- You need to apply a valid license key to Transfer CFT in the following situations:

 - You perform an initial Transfer CFT installation.
 - A hardware upgrade changes the CPU ID (CPU serial number).